 Like many of you will likely know, Android is quite versatile – even we continue to surprise ourselves with the types of functionality it has built-in support for.
 Faking your GPS location fits that bill perfectly.
 And guess what – it's a feature available on pretty much any modern Android device, regardless of manufacturer.
 There are many reasons you might have to want to spoof your location (most of them quite niche), but whatever it is that you're looking to do (hopefully nothing illegal!), you can rest assured that the actual procedure is as easy as pie.
 That's right, you don't even need to root your smartphone.

 Here's the full list of things you will need to do:

 Step #1.
-Get a location-spoofing app
+Get a fake/mock GPS location app

-#3.
-Set a mock location app
+Step #3.
+Set the location-spoofing app

 Go into Developer options and look for "Select mock location app".
 Tap on it and you will be presented with a short list of apps that can spoof your location.
 In our case, there's just one app that can do that, and that's the app we downloaded in Step #1.
 Go ahead and select the one you've installed.
 You're all set and almost ready to go.

 Step #4.
 Spoof your location: How to use the fake/mock GPS